abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

 - **Lead Statuses**: "Pending", "Partial", "Closed".
 - **Permissions**: Only users with "Admin" or "Super Admin" privileges can add or update leads.
 - **Business Rule**: Leads must have a `Verified Status` of "Verified" before any funds can be allocated to them.
 Leads without a verification document cannot be approved.

+### Loan Management
+- **Loan as Donation**: A lead can request help as a loan, which they are expected to pay back.
+- **Repayment Tracking**: The system will track loan repayments.
+A `Loan Repayment` donation purpose will be used for this.
+- **Repayment Alerts**: Automated reminders will be sent to beneficiaries for loan repayments via their registered number or other linked accounts.
+- **Repayment Announcements**: When a loan is partially or fully repaid, an announcement can be published in the app (if the beneficiary agrees).
+This announcement will be shareable on social media.
+- **Admin Notifications**: Admins will receive mandatory alerts when a loan repayment is made.

 ### Fund Flow Dashboard & Reporting
 - **Summary Dashboard**: Admin view with key metrics.